luslab/oz-bulk-rnaseq/I. Splicing Analysis.md

 #Run it -- takes about 10 minutes on the 31 samples
 sbatch -N 1 -c 8 --mem=40GB --wrap="vast-tools merge --groups ${CONFILE} --o $OUT --sp Hsa"
 ```
+The output files from `merge` are in `to_combine/`

 ## Combining results
 ml R
 https://github.com/vastgroup/vast-tools#combining-results

 About 2G of memory required; completed in about 10 min
 Combine aligned files that are stored in the folders `to_combine`  to form one final table called `INCLUSION_LEVELS_FULL-Hsa6-hg19.tabz` (if using old legacy version) or 5 tables in v.2.0.0.
-This is the table that you send to differential splicing command. **Option to specify hg38 (default hg19)**.
+This is the table that you send to differential splicing command (and to Matt). **Option to specify hg38 (default hg19)**.
 The output directory contains the sub-folders to combine.
 ```bash
 #move to to_combine directory with merged aligned files
 cd /home/camp/ziffo/working/oliver/projects/airals/splicing/D7vsD0_VCP_vast_tools/vast_out/to_combine